Study of the Effect of Spark Advance, Engine Speed Variation and Number of Spark Plugs on Engine Performance Using CFD Software

 How to Cite

 AKHIL R, Joshi; SACHIN L, Borse.
-Study of The Effect of Spark Advance, Engine Speed Variation and Number of Spark Plugs on Engine Performance Using CFD Software.
+Study of the Effect of Spark Advance, Engine Speed Variation and Number of Spark Plugs on Engine Performance Using CFD Software.
 Journal of Ocean, Mechanical and Aerospace -science and engineering-, [S.l.], v.
 48, n.
 1, p.
 1-9, oct.
 2017.
 ISSN 2527-6085.
 Available at: <https://isomase.org/Journals/index.php/jomase/article/view/170>.
-Date accessed: 19 aug.
-2024. doi: http://dx.doi.org/10.36842/jomase.v48i1.170.
+Date accessed: 01 may 2026. doi: http://dx.doi.org/10.36842/jomase.v48i1.170.